 Also in 2019, the professional standard of "Sign Language Interpreter" was approved, in which the essence of the work of a sign language interpreter is actually translation, defined as communicative support for interaction between sign language and non-sign language speakers.
 This is definitely a step forward for us, because until now, our description of the sign language interpreter profession (State Classification of Professions, No. 24320, profession "Translator and fingerprint specialist of educational institutions") has included a number of responsibilities that are not typical for specialists in this profession.
-For example: "...to perform the functions of a class teacher of a group of persons; to develop the necessary long-term and current plans for mass and individual educational, extracurricular, rehabilitation, cultural, educational, health and other activities; to provide comprehensive assistance in carrying out medical and social and labor rehabilitation of persons with hearing impairments; to study and analyze the intellectual level of persons with hearing impairments, to submit relevant proposals to the administration of the educational institution; to monitor the attendance and results of training of persons with hearing impairments, their performance of industrial practice...".
+For example: "...to perform the functions of a class teacher of a group of persons; to develop the necessary long-term and current plans for mass and individual educational, extracurricular, rehabilitation, cultural, educational, health and other activities; to provide comprehensive assistance in carrying out medical and social and labor rehabilitation of persons with hearing impairments, to submit relevant proposals to the administration of the educational institution; to monitor the attendance and results of training of persons with hearing impairments, their performance of industrial practice...".